Lincolnshire Co-operative

-Lincolnshire Co-op is an independent consumer co-operative which operates in Lincolnshire, and surrounding counties.
+Lincolnshire Co-operative Limited, trading as Lincolnshire Co-op, is an independent consumer co-operative which operates in Lincolnshire, and surrounding counties.
 The society has over 220 outlets with its principal trading activity being its food stores, funeral homes, florist and crematorium, travel agencies, post offices and pharmacies.
 The Society is owned by over 288,000 members holding Lincolnshire Co-op dividend cards, equal to approximately one quarter of the population of Greater Lincolnshire.
 The society also owns Gadsby's bakery which is based in Southwell, Nottinghamshire.

 As a co-operative, it divides all its profits within its members.
 Ways of doing this include paying dividend and a dividend bonus at the end of the year, investing in new and improved services and supporting community groups and charities.

 Since Lincolnshire County Council closed a number of libraries across the county, Lincolnshire Co-op has operated three libraries to support communities.

 In the last full year of trading, 2023/24, Lincolnshire Co-op's turnover was £375.6m and a trading surplus of £10.8m, while its society membership was 288,984.